2021 Kilmarnock incidents: Town centre

 About 20 minutes following the attack at University Hospital Crosshouse, a second incident occurred in the town centre by the railway viaduct.
 At 8:05 pm, a 24-year-old woman was stabbed and seriously wounded.
 She was taken to hospital where she later died from her wounds.
 Portland Street, where the viaduct is situated, was cornered off by police attending the scene, with all traffic being diverted away from the area.
 The public were strongly urged to stay away from the area.

 Fatal road crash

 At around 8:30pm, an hour following the first incident at University Hospital Crosshouse, police responded to a "serious road collision" just off the A76 road, south of Kilmarnock.
 A 40-year-old man, alleged to have been involved in the earlier incidents died in the crash.
 After the crash, police confirmed they were not looking for anyone else as part of the investigation and there was no ongoing threat to the public.

+The joint funeral for Emma Robertson Coupland and her daughter Nicole Anderson was held on 24 February.